Arina Melkozernova

 - Tri-lingual: fluent in English, Russian, with basic conversation and reading skills in French.

-Read more about my research here.
+Read more about my research here and here.

 North American Observatory Affiliate, Humanities for the Environment

-- Map - Melkozernova, Arina.
+Map - Melkozernova, Arina.
 "Coushatta homes along Bayou Blue, ca. 1970."
 Langley, Linda P, and Denise E. Bates.
 Louisiana Coushatta Basket Makers: Traditional Knowledge, Resourcefulness, and Artistry As a Means of Survival.
 2021, p.
 23. Map.

 - A.Melkozernova (2017) WEB OF SCIENCE DATABASE: KNOWLEDGE OF THE HOPI.
 A Prototype for the Future Research: Sampling and Patterns.
 Poster presentation.
 DISI Graduate Research Conference, Tempe, AZ, 2018.
 The 19th Annual American Indian Studies Association Conference, Tempe, AZ, 2018.
 HTRC UnCamp 2018, UC Berkeley.

-- “COUSHATTA (KOASATI) BASKET WEAVERS: MAPPING GIFT ECONOMY or How not to lie with maps”, Poster presentation, the 2022 conference Doing Research in Indigenous Communities: Being a Good Relative in Research, ASU, December 16, 2022
+'The Sunflower: the Story of Climate Resilience, Resistance and Solidarity', the research collaboration with the Boyce Thompson Arboretum, AZ, 2023-2024 - “COUSHATTA (KOASATI) BASKET WEAVERS: MAPPING GIFT ECONOMY or How not to lie with maps”, Poster presentation, the 2022 conference Doing Research in Indigenous Communities: Being a Good Relative in Research, ASU, December 16, 2022

 - “You say Borscht I say Borsch”, presentation, 2022 Emerge Festival: Eating at the Edges (Collaboration with Sara El Sayed, Shared Food, Shared Land workshop, College of Global Futures & Swette Center, Arizona State University, November 19, 2022)

-- “Seed to Basket”, presentation, SIMA 2022 Symposium, Q?rius Theater, NMNH, Washington DC.
+- “Seed to Basket”, Lightning talk at the SIMA 2022 Symposium, Q?rius Theater, NMNH, Washington DC.
 July 8, 2022

 - “Russian Text Analysis: Preliminary Approaches for Assessing the Impact of COVID-19 on the Indigenous Peoples of Russia”, Poster presentation, the DHSI 2022 – Online Edition Conference & Colloquium, June 10, 2022.